-The reason behind not having this feature may be making MS SQL Server self-tunable and less prone to human errors where the goal of the oracle would be to have total control over memory and utilize it as per requirements.
-Therefore we can surely say that to optimize the performance of database oracle dba has to work to have much more in-depth knowledge of memory structure, indexing, and various optimization levels as Operating systems, Networks, etc.
+The reason behind not having this feature may be making MS SQL Server self-tunable and less prone to human errors, where the goal of the oracle would be to have total control over memory and utilize it as per requirements.
+Therefore, we can surely say that to optimize the performance of the database oracle DBA has to work to have much more in-depth knowledge of memory structure, indexing, and various optimization levels such as operating systems, Networks, etc.

-As said earlier Oracle has much more to offer.
-One such thing is cluster technology where Oracle is much more ahead than MS SQL.
-Oracle dba’s have continuously kept themselves updated with new technologies and even with each new release of database versions.
+As said earlier, Oracle has much more to offer.
+One such thing is cluster technology, where Oracle is much ahead of MS SQL.
+Oracle DBAs have continuously kept themselves updated with new technologies and even with each new release of database versions.

-Technologies like Automated Storage Management, Oracle Real Applications Clusters(RAC) in oracle requires oracle dba to have knowledge about storage mechanisms and networks.
-In this case MS SQL dba need not worry about such things as MS SQL doesn’t have such things.
+Technologies like Automated Storage Management, and Oracle Real Applications Clusters(RAC) in Oracle require Oracle DBA to have knowledge about storage mechanisms and networks.
+In this case MS SQL DBA need not worry about such things as MS SQL doesn’t have such things.

-There are many such scenarios such as upgrading database to a newer release, migrating database between various database servers with the different operating systems, patching databases, etc, where oracle dba has to pay more attention when compared to MS SQL dba.
+There are many such scenarios such as upgrading the database to a newer release, migrating the database between various database servers with different operating systems, patching databases, etc., where Oracle DBA has to pay more attention when compared to MS SQL dba.

-Here the simple comparison between features of Oracle and MS SQL themselves concludes that Oracle DBA job is tough than that of MS SQL dba.
-Right from having knowledge of the operating system, network, storage to the domain knowledge, that is the database itself Oracle DBA has many roles to play under one name and perform many tasks.
-Hence we can say that as Oracle outsmarts MS SQL, the same way Oracle dba outsmarts MS SQL dba.
+Here is a simple comparison between the features of Oracle and MS SQL which concludes that the Oracle DBA job is tougher than that of MS SQL DBA.
+Right from having knowledge of the operating system, network, and storage to the domain knowledge, that is the database itself, an Oracle DBA has many roles to play under one name and performs many tasks.
+Hence, we can say that Oracle outsmarts MS SQL, in the same way Oracle DBA outsmarts MS SQL DBA.